mmolero/awesome-point-cloud-processing/README.md

 - [**PDAL - Point Data Abstraction Library**](http://www.pdal.io/) is a C++ BSD library for translating and manipulating point cloud data.
 - [**libLAS**](http://www.liblas.org/) is a C/C++ library for reading and writing the very common LAS LiDAR format.
 - [**entwine**](https://github.com/connormanning/entwine/) is a data organization library for massive point clouds, designed to conquer datasets of hundreds of billions of points as well as desktop-scale point clouds.
+- [**PotreeConverter**](https://github.com/potree/PotreeConverter) is another data organisation library, generating data for use in the Potree web viewer.

 ## Software (Open Source)